Neighbourhood Safety

 Mailbox safety

-Don’t place your full name on the mailbox or apartment directory; use first and middle initials instead.
+Avoid putting your full name on your mailbox or apartment directory; use initials or your unit number instead.

 Well-lit areas

-Maintain good lighting at all entrances and keep porch lights on at night.
+Keep entrances well-lit and leave porch lights on at night.

 Answering the door

-Have a peephole installed in your front door.
 Check to see who is at the door before answering, especially when home alone.
-Ask for proper identification from repair people, utility workers or strangers.
-Don’t be afraid of asking – if they are legitimate, they won’t mind.
+Ask repair or utility workers for ID.
+Legitimate workers won't mind.

-Don’t hold the door open or allow others to follow you inside unless they live in the building or have permission to enter from a tenant.
+Don鈥檛 hold the door open for people unless you know they live there or have permission to enter.

 University District Safety Initiative

-The University District Safety Initiative (UDSI) was established to reduce the strain put on emergency services during times when large street parties take place, particularly during move-in, orientation week, homecoming weekend, and St. Patrick's Day.
+The University District Safety Initiative helps reduce pressure on emergency services during large street gatherings (move-in, Orientation Week, Homecoming, and St. Patrick's Day).

 • Have your while you are away.

-• Have a trusted friend or neighbour check on your property.
-Make sure they have a phone number to contact you in case of an emergency.
+• Have a trusted friend or neighbour check on your place and give them a way to reach you.